Did you know?

 People spend one-tenth to one-fifth of their time on unpaid work.
 The distribution of tasks within the family is still influenced by gender roles: men in Belgium spend 151 minutes per day cooking, cleaning or caring, more than the OECD average of 141 minutes but considerably less than Belgian women who spend 245 minutes per day on average on domestic work.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
 People in Belgium work 1 574 hours a year, less than the OECD average of 1 765 hours.
 The share of employees working more than 50 hours per week is not very large across OECD countries.
 In Belgium, 4% of employees work very long hours, less than the OECD average of 9%.
 Overall, men spend more hours in paid work: in Belgium 6% of men work very long hours, compared with 2% for women.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in Belgium devote 70% of their day, or 15.7 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) more than the OECD average of 14.9 hours.
+In Belgium, full-time workers devote 65% of their day on average, or 15.7 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) more than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In Belgium, both men and women devote approximately 16 hours per day to personal care and leisure.